selkamand/ggoncoplot/README.md

   microbiome datasets).

-We developed ggoncoplot as the first R package to address all these challenges together ().
+We developed ggoncoplot as the first R package to address all these challenges together.
 Examples of all key features are available in the [ggoncoplot manual](https://selkamand.github.io/ggoncoplot/articles/manual.html).

 A full comparison of ggoncoplot features with similar tools is available